camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 // true
 ```

-### Invoke Functions
+### Invoke functions

 A function can be invoked by its name followed by the arguments.
-The arguments can be assigned to the function parameters either by their position or by defining the parameter names.
+The arguments can be assigned to the function parameters either by their position or by defining the parameter names:

 ```feel
 floor(1.5)